-I. Foundations of Nutrition II
+II.
+Foundations of Nutrition II

-The objective of the Foundations of Nutrition II course is to train the student in the functional medicine model of chronic disease prevention and management to look at root causes of illness in order to understand how to support future clients with the seven foundations of
+The objective of the Foundations of Nutrition II course is to train the student in the functional medicine model of chronic disease prevention and management to look at root causes of illness in order to understand how to support future clients with the Seven Foundations of Health.
+The course also trains the student in the foundations of health coaching, which enables them to work effectively with clients to make sustainable changes.
+The student will...